bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 - package-lock.version is a property in package-lock.json file.
 It is used to specify the version of the package-lock.json file format.
 - has integrity: maintains the hash of the package-lock file which insures what version of package was running on my system and is exactly the same on production.
 - important file, lock the version packages , `never have to keep in .gitignore`

-## node modules

-1. What is node_modules?

-node_modules is a directory that contains all the dependencies of the project.

-- database of npm
-- heaviest object in the universe

 ## Why not to use cdn links for react